How to Manage Product Backlog (Strategies, Tips & Tricks)

 In Scrum and other Agile methodologies, the product backlog is a prioritized list of everything that could go into the product.
 This includes features, bug fixes, functional and non-functional requirements, and process improvements.
 It's a dynamic list that changes as users', customers', or stakeholders' needs and wants evolve over time.

-The product backlog aims to provide a clear view of what needs to be done to create or enhance the product.
+The product backlog aims to provide a clear view of what must be done to create or enhance the product.
 The development team uses the product backlog to pull work for each sprint, a set period in which certain items are worked on and completed.

 In essence, the product backlog is the primary source of requirements for changes to be made to the product and serves as a communication tool between the product owner and the development team.
 It's also a tool for transparency where stakeholders can see the product's progress and understand what's planned for future development.